2020PB/police-brutality/reports/Tennessee.md

 A group of police officers targeted and swarmed a woman and pushed her to the ground, using excessive force.

-tags: beat, arrest, shields, batons, strike, shove, protestor
+tags: beat, arrest, shield, baton, strike, shove, protestor

 id: tn-memphis-1